dragoscops/github-tools/README.md

 # github-tools

+> Please read script's code to understand what it does!!!

 ## Install Github Runners

-> Please read script code to understand what it does!!!

 > Except for `GITHUB_TOKEN` AND `GITHUB_REPOSITORY`, all other variables are optional (for specific configs)